Free domestic shipping on all orders over $75

 What Are the Best Hiking Socks?

-37% of Americans hit the hiking trail at least once a year.
-If you’re part of that 37% and you’ve ever gone for a long hike, you know that having the right gear can make or break your adventure.
-While there are many important pieces of outdoor clothing and equipment to consider, arguably one of the most important items ishiking socks.
+If you are one of the millions of people who hike each year, then you probably know that having the right gear can make or break your adventure.
+While there are many important pieces of outdoor clothing and equipment to consider, arguably one of the most important items is high quality merino wool hiking socks.

-Like choosing a hiking boot uniquely suited to your terrain and activity style, selecting the best hiking socks will help ensure that every step on your next excursion is as enjoyable as possible.
-After all, these faithful companions carry us through every trek we make, providing warmth and comfort along the way.
+Like choosing a hiking boot uniquely suited to your terrain and activity style, selecting the very best hiking socks will help ensure that every step on your next excursion is as enjoyable as possible.
+After all, these faithful companions carry us through every trek we make, providing temperature-control, arch support and comfort along the way.

 What to Know About Socks for Hikers

 You can, yes, but you’re running the risk of injury or nasty blisters.
-Regular socks won’t suffice when hiking as they may not protect your feet sufficiently from the elements or difficult terrain.
-In this case, hiking socks are a must-have!
+Regular socks won’t suffice when hiking as they are not purposefully-designed to protect your feet from the elements or difficult terrain.
+In this case, merino wool hiking socks are a must-have!

-With features such as cushioning on the heel and ball of the foot (areas where you need more support during vigorous activity and on coarse trail surfaces), hiking socks can provide a much-needed barrier against outside elements like blisters and abrasions.
+With features such as cushioning on the heel and ball of the foot (areas where you need more support during vigorous activity and on coarse trail surfaces), hiking socks can provide a much-needed barrier against outside elements that contribute to blisters and abrasions.

 Additionally, hiking socks are usually made of lightweight material and even have built-in moisture-wicking technology to help keep your feet cool and comfortable during long treks.
 So if you’re considering hitting the trails anytime soon, don’t forget to wear hiking socks for maximum protection.
 Here’s why.